-A local authority may provide for the release to the public of information which has been considered during the public excluded part of a meeting.
+A community board may provide for the release to the public of information which has been considered during the public excluded part of a meeting.

 Each public excluded meeting must consider and agree by resolution, what, if any, information will be released to the public.
 In addition the chief executive may release information which has been considered at a meeting from which the public has been excluded where it is determined the grounds to withhold the information no longer exist.
-The chief executive will inform the subsequent meeting of the nature of the information released.